nuuuwan/news_lk3_data/README.md

 *2024-01-29 16:23:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Sri-Lankan-fishermen-captured-by-Somali-pirates-rescued/108-275919) · `en`

-Colombo, Jan 29 (daily Mirror) - The Seychelles Coast Guard (SCG) has rescued six Sri Lankan fishermen who were captured by Somali pirates along with their multi-day fishing trawler, said Navy spokesman Capt.
-Gayan Wickramasinghe.
+Colombo, Jan 29 (daily Mirror) - The Seychelles Coast Guard (SCG) had rescued six Sri Lankan fishermen who were captured by Somali pirates, along with their multi-day fishing trawler, Navy spokesman Captain Gayan Wickramasinghe said today.

-◼️
+The Sri Lanka Navy had informed the Combined Marine Corps-Seychelles Coast Guard (SCG) regarding the incident.

+"We kept in continuous touch with the SCG, gave them the information they needed and coordinated with them.
+As a result of this coordination, the SCG conducted a special operation after informing us.
+After the operation, SCG officials managed to rescue the Sri Lankan multi-day fishing trawler 'Lorenzo Putha 4', including the six fishermen," he said.

+The spokesman said the SCG managed to arrest three Somali pirates, and that they are taking them to the capital of Seychelles.

+...

 [Data](articles/9a9d1eb8.json)